 She works hard on her marketing and spends 12% of revenue on it each and every month, which is what it takes if you want to be successful in today’s market.

 So which is it?

 P.S.
-Do nothing and it’s true.
-The big box discount stores will run you out of business.
-Or you can use marketing, the secret weapon, to let patients know you exist and the value you provide and see your practice grow.
+Do nothing and it’s true: the big box discount stores will run you out of business.
+Or you can use a marketing plan, the secret weapon, to let patients know you exist and the value you provide and see your practice grow.